open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

 <br>

-## Run RPC to Activate and Connect the AMT Device
+## Run RPC to Activate, Configure, and Connect the AMT Device

 1. After downloading or building RPC, copy the executable to the AMT device.